EnterpriseDB/tpa/architectures/Training/README.md

 You must specify ``--instances <number>`` corresponding to the number of instances required.

-You may optionally specify ``--region eu-west-1``.
-This is the default region, but you may use any existing AWS region that you have access to (and that will permit the required number of instances to be created).

-You may optionally specify ``--subnet 10.33.115.0/24``.
-This is the default value, but you SHOULD change it if multiple clusters will be provisioned at the same time.

 You may also specify any of the options described by ``tpaexec help configure-options``.